JoelEmmanuel795/Ripple-Social-Media/README.md

 ## Connect & Contribute

 Feel free to explore the codebase, submit issues, or reach out for collaboration.
-The backend repository is available [here](https://randomlink.com).

-## License

-[Add your chosen license]